-The LG G6 was recently unleashed onto the world, but we’ve already started thinking about its successor, the LG G7.
+The LG G6 was unleashed onto the world in early 2017, so we're ready for its successor, the LG G7.

 What will it look like, what’ll be inside, and will LG finally cut it out with the region-specific features?
 Let's get started.

 Below, you’ll find the developing story of the G7 as we know it through rumors, leaks and confirmed news.
 And of course, we’ve added our own two cents as to how we hope next year’s flagship comes together.

 - What is it?
 LG’s 2018 flagship smartphone

 - When is it out?
 Possibly early 2018